BaudouinBelpaire/IoT_platform/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/Node-RED Pipeline.png" alt="Node-RED Pipeline" width="600" height="auto"> </p>

 ## Performance Tests
-<p align="justify"> The implementation of the IoT system was successful as it is possible to transmit the nodes status, to display their current status on real-time charts with Node-RED, but also to change the network status or the reporting interval from a remote location thanks to a dashboard on Node-RED. </p>
+<p align="justify"> The implementation of the IoT system was successful as it is possible to transmit the nodes status, to display their current status on real-time charts with Node-RED, but also to change the network status or the reporting interval from a remote location thanks to a dashboard on Node-RED.
+To continue, it is added extra details about every stage of the system.</p>

 ### Data transmission:
 <p align="justify"> As follow is the bridge output terminal receiving a notification form the node #2 where the state has changed to 0.
 The transmitted data buffer is defined as [ID Node#1, State1, ID Node#2, State2].
 The buffer is updated each time a notification is received from a sensing ndoe, otherwise the values are unchanged and sent over the wire every 10s. </p>